AI agents removed the friction from writing telemetry

 When I needed to remove an experimental tool that was no longer maintained, Claude helped map out all the places it was referenced: direct imports, configuration files, deployment scripts, and documentation.
 It also identified services that used the tool indirectly through shared libraries.

 Having that analysis upfront meant fewer surprises during the deprecation process.
-Instead of discovering dependencies as I broke things, I could plan the removal sequence properly and communicate with affected teams ahead of time.
+Instead of discovering dependencies as I broke things, I could plan the removal sequence and communicate with affected teams ahead of time.

 Rough estimates of time saved per week: